torinkwok/AllYourMemoriesAreBelong2iOS/README.md

 #### Carthage

-If you use [Carthage](https://github.com/Carthage/Carthage) to manage your dependencies, simply add *AllYourMemoriesAreBelong2iOS* to your `Cartfile`:
+If you use [Carthage](https://github.com/Carthage/Carthage) to manage your dependencies:

+1. Simply add *AllYourMemoriesAreBelong2iOS* to your `Cartfile`:

 ```
 github "TorinKwok/AllYourMemoriesAreBelong2iOS" ~> 1.0.3